bufbuild-ru/docs/docs/lint/quickstart/index.md

 :::

 If you run `buf lint` again, the first two errors about the package no longer appear.
-You can work through the rest of the errors in a similar way—the messages provide specific suggestions to help you fix them.
+You can work through the rest of the errors in a similar way — the messages provide specific suggestions to help you fix them.

 ::: tip The changes the linter recommends are breaking changes for this package, which illustrates why it's best (if possible) to start linting when you first create your Protobuf files.
-It's not always possible, so we also provide a way to temporarily ignore rules when you first bring your `.proto` files into Buf—[see below](#step5).
+It's not always possible, so we also provide a way to temporarily ignore rules when you first bring your `.proto` files into Buf — [see below](#step5).

 :::

 ## Customize lint configuration

-We recommend that you use the `STANDARD` category for linting—it represents what we consider to be best practice for Protobuf development.
+We recommend that you use the `STANDARD` category for linting — it represents what we consider to be best practice for Protobuf development.
 However, if your organization's style has other requirements, you can choose a different category or add and remove individual rules from your configuration.For example, if your org agrees with `STANDARD` rules but doesn't want to check for a suffix on service names, you can selectively ignore that rule in the configuration like this:

 ::: info cli/linting/start/buf.yaml